forks-only/aws-step-functions-using-it-automation/README.md

     --parameter-overrides NotificationEmail=$NOTIFICATION_EMAIL
 ```

 4. Check your email inbox to confirm SNS notifications.

 ## Configuring Event to target Step function
 Once the workflow engine is ready.
 You can configure events in CloudWatch and select State machine (AWS Step Functions) as the target.
+Paste the following into a CloudWatch rule:

 ```
 {